Community Engagement Overview

 Community engagement is “the process of working collaboratively with and through groups of people affiliated by geographic proximity, special interest, or similar situations to address issues affecting the wellbeing of those people.
 It is a powerful vehicle for bringing about environmental and behavioral changes that will improve the health of the community and its members.
 It often involves partnerships and coalitions that help mobilize resources and influence systems, change relationships among partners, and serve as catalysts for changing policies, programs, and practices” (CDC, 1997, p.
 9).

-For engagement to occur, it is necessary to go to the community and empower the community.
+For engagement to occur, it is necessary to go to the community, establish relationships, build trust, work with the formal and informal leadership, and seek commitment from community organizations and leaders to create processes for mobilizing the community.

 Why Is Community Engagement Important?